joetanx/conjur-ansible/README.md

 NEWAPIKEY=$(conjur host rotate-api-key -i ansible/demo | grep 'New API key' | cut -d ' ' -f 5)
 sed -i "s/<insert-new-api-key>/$NEWAPIKEY/" /etc/conjur.identity
 ```
+☝️ If you encounter the `The netrc file on the controlling host does not contain an entry for: https://<conjur_authn_url>` error, check that the application identity files are configured correctly.

 # 6. Run tasks to verify Ansible credential retrieval from Conjur
 ## 6.1.
 Confirm that running ad-hoc command cannot reach the managed node